 - Broad prosperity: We must restore and expand broad prosperity as a matter of national self-interest.
 We must maximize every American’s opportunity to develop capabilities our country needs and be fairly rewarded, so they can participate fully in our economy.

 - Public protection: We must maintain a strong market incentive for companies to innovate and operate efficiently, while vigilantly protecting the safety of all stakeholders: consumers, workers, and other businesses.
 We must enact robust legislation to protect these stakeholders and apply meaningful penalties, fairly and promptly, for violations.

-- Transparency and accountability: Any market is nothing more and nothing less than a set of rules and conventions negotiated by people through a political process.
-The market should be structured and managed to be fair, transparent, well regulated, and accountable to all participants.
+- Transparency and accountability: We must recognize that a market is simply a set of rules and conventions negotiated by people through a political process.
+We must improve our rules and update our conventions so that the structure and management of America’s market is fair, transparent, and accountable to all participants.